WHY TWEEN AND TEEN SKIN IS DIFFERENT

 Tween and teen skin isn’t baby skin.
 It’s not adult skin, either.
 It’s a delicate hybrid with its own unique needs.
 And a whole load of other reasons, too…

 • Children’s skin is different!
 It’s a larger proportion of their bodies than adult’s skin, with a higher water content and thinner epidermis.
 Protecting their skin’s barrier function by using gentle products is essential.

 • Until the age of 12, children secrete less sebum than adults, which makes their skin six times more susceptible to synthetic chemical penetration from haircare, skincare and bathing products.

-• Adult products, even those for sensitive skin, often contain ingredients that can irritate tween skin.
+• Adult products, even those for sensitive skin, often contain ingredients that can irritate tween and teen skin.

-• Super-gentle baby products aren’t formulated to deal with tween hair (a bit greasy), and skin (a bit sweaty/spotty).
+• Super-gentle baby products aren’t formulated to deal with tween and teen hair (a bit greasy), and skin (a bit sweaty/spotty).
 And, besides, what 12-year-old wants to be seen using a baby/young child product?

 • Chemicals in traditional skincare and personal care can act as hormone disruptors, impacting development in girls entering puberty.